SHOP TALK

 Never forget what you’re asking them to put on the line every time they recommend you and your brand and products.

-Interior designers are always looking for inspiration, new ideas, something different they can take and use in their next project – this makes them open to approaches from new suppliers and early adopters of new products.
+Interior designers are always looking for inspiration, new ideas, something different they can take and use in their next project.
+This makes them open to approaches from new suppliers and early adopters of new products.

 Using high-powered devices, tablets, and mobile phones to do their job.
 While they need these devices to design and execute their creations, there is no substitute for seeing and touching products.